Romero027/sysnet-reading-list/README.md

 ### Workload Interference
 - [**Q-Clouds: Managing Performance Interference Effects for QoS-Aware Clouds**](https://dl.acm.org/doi/abs/10.1145/1755913.1755938), _EuroSys '10_
-  - Profiling applications performance in a standalone mode and using that to provide a baseline target when consolidating them onto a shared host.
+  - Profiling applications' performance in a standalone mode and using that to provide a baseline target when consolidating them onto a shared host.
 - [**Cuanta: quantifying effects of shared on-chip resource interference for consolidated virtual machines**](https://dl.acm.org/doi/10.1145/2038916.2038938), _SoCC '11_
   - Introduced a cache loader micro-benchmark to profile application performance under varying cache-usage pressure and use the profile to predict the impact of cache interference among consolidated workloads
 - [**Bubble-up: Increasing utilization in modern warehouse scale computers via sensible co-locations**](https://ieeexplore.ieee.org/document/7851476), _MICRO '11_
   - Each application is profiled 1) using a memory antagonist to obtain its (memory) sensitivity curve and 2) to measure the pressure on the memory it generates.
 - [**Toward Predictable Performance in Software Packet-Processing Platforms**](https://www.usenix.org/conference/nsdi12/technical-sessions/presentation/dobrescu), _NSDI '12_
-  - Profile each NF’s cache ref/sec running alone and its performance drop curve when collocate with a synthetic antagonist.
+  - Profile each NF’s cache ref/sec running alone and its performance drop curve when collocating with a synthetic antagonist.
 Predict the performance drop with these profiles.
  - [**DeepDive: Transparently Identifying and Managing Performance Interference in Virtualized Environments**](https://www.usenix.org/conference/atc13/technical-sessions/presentation/novakovi), _ATC '13_
-  - Detect interference via differential low-level metrics (see table 1), validate the interference and identify the interfering resource by running the victim in isolation, and mitigate interference via migration.
+  - Detect interference via differential low-level metrics (see Table 1), validate the interference and identify the interfering resource by running the victim in isolation, and mitigate interference via migration.
 - [**Bobtail: Avoiding Long Tails in the Cloud**](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/xu_yunjing), _NSDI '13_
 - [**Paragon: QoS-Aware Scheduling for Heterogeneous Datacenters**](https://dl.acm.org/doi/10.1145/2451116.2451125), _ASPLOS '13_
 - [**CPI2 : CPU performance isolation for shared compute clusters**](https://dl.acm.org/doi/10.1145/2465351.2465388), _EuroSys '13_